 Manual removal, also known as epilation, is the process of removing the eyelash by hand with tweezers.
 This technique can be used at home, but you need to be extremely careful to avoid damaging the lash line.
 So it is often best left to a professional.

-Electrolysis is a common hair removal treatment but is also one of the medical answers for how to remove ingrown eyelash from eyelid.
-The treatment is performed by a certified medical professional and involves applying high frequency electrical current to the affected area to remove the problem hair or hairs.
+Electrolysis is a common hair removal treatment but is also one of the medical answers for how to remove ingrown eyelash from the eyelid.
+The treatment is performed by a certified medical professional and involves applying a high-frequency electrical current to the affected area to remove the problem of hair or hairs.

 This remedy is not without drawbacks, though.
 Electrolysis may not be effective for you if you have several ingrowing hairs, and the process may cause scars on the rim of the eyelid.
 The process is also tedious and has been found to cause additional eye irritation.

-Surgery is typically a safe and fast solution for how to remove ingrown eyelash from eyelid, and the results are typically permanent.
+Surgery is typically a safe and fast solution for how to remove ingrown eyelashes from the eyelid, and the results are typically permanent.
 However, the cost of the procedure may be a drawback for some individuals.

-Cryosurgery is another, relatively new, option for how to remove ingrown eyelash from eyelid.
-This procedures involves applying liquid nitrogen to freeze the ingrown and abnormal lashes.
+Cryosurgery is another, relatively new, option for how to remove ingrown eyelashes from the eyelid.
+This procedure involves applying liquid nitrogen to freeze the ingrown and abnormal lashes.
 In some cases, the lash is removed first, in which case, cryosurgery functions to prevent regrowth from the treated follicle.
 The one drawback of this remedy is that it can only be applied to specific sections of the eyelash, meaning that it is somewhat limited in application.

 An ingrown eyelash can occur on either the upper or lower lash line, but the upper lid is more commonly affected.
-Symptoms may range in severity from a minor irritation to extreme discomfort.
-In either case, it is important to promptly learn how to remove ingrown eyelash from eyelid.
+Symptoms may range in severity from minor irritation to extreme discomfort.
+In either case, it is important to promptly learn how to remove ingrown eyelashes from the eyelid.

 If left untreated, the lash could scratch the cornea and cause permanent damage.
-While some at home solutions for how to remove ingrown eyelash from eyelid are effective, it is often important to seek professional guidance to prevent damage and reduce recurrence.
+While some at home solutions for how to remove ingrown eyelashes from eyelids is effective, it is often important to seek professional guidance to prevent damage and reduce recurrence.